Manhattanville University: The Academy of the Sacred Heart (1841–1917)

-Manhattanville College traces its origins to an Academy of the Sacred Heart founded over 175 years ago on the Lower East Side of New York City.
+Manhattanville University traces its origins to an Academy of the Sacred Heart founded over 175 years ago on the Lower East Side of New York City.
 In August 1841 the Society of the Sacred Heart (RSCJ), a Catholic religious order dedicated to the education of young women, established an academy at 412 Houston Street, near the corner of Mulberry Street, in the tightly packed warren of narrow streets in the southeast corner of Manhattan Island facing the East River.
 This location was chosen, in part, due to its proximity to Old Saint Patrick's Cathedral.

 In September 1844 the boarding school moved to Ravenswood in the Astoria section of Queens.
 Archbishop John Hughes counted "upon Ravenswood becoming the leading Academy for young Ladies" in the Archdiocese of New York.
 However, within two years the location proved too remote.
 Of particular concern was that students were often deprived of the Mass.
 John McCloskey, the newly installed coadjutor bishop of New York, would personally travel there when he could, but even he "could not supply for all their spiritual needs."

 In 1847, the growing Academy relocated to the former estate of Jacob Lorillard in the village of Manhattanville on the Upper West Side of Manhattan in what was then a rural village.
-It occupied this site from 1847 to 1952 and it is from this location that the college derives its current name.
+It occupied this site from 1847 to 1952 and it is from this location that the university derives its current name.
 At that time, the village of Manhattanville was still eight miles north of New York City, which clustered around the south end at the Battery of Manhattan Island.
 By the time of the American Civil War, (1861–1865), the Manhattanville Academy counted 280 girl pupils.
 The academy was always diverse with a substantial proportion of the student body consisting of recent immigrants from Latin America and Europe.
 In 1880, the academy began offering a two-year post-high school program for its young women students, foreshadowing a future in higher education.

 Over the next century New York City expanded, transforming the area from a farming village to a neighborhood in West Harlem.
 The Convent Avenue campus was located between 130th and 135th streets.
-The eastern border was Convent Avenue and its western border St. Nicholas Terrace.
+The western border was Convent Avenue and its eastern border St. Nicholas Terrace.
 In 1949 proceedings began to incorporate the campus into the existing City College campus.
 Today it is known as the South Campus of City College.
 The final remaining buildings from the Manhattanville era are Park Hall (then known as Benziger) and Mott Hall (the Parish School during Manhattanville's time).